-- a. navigation tests shall be performed for one variant of each of the declared User-Location, Standard Location, National Location and RLS Location protocols; - b. simulators shall not be used to replicate signals from GNSS satellites, unless stated otherwise; - c. in the case of beacons that interface with external navigation devices, a simulated data stream provided in the format/protocol of the navigation interface may be used in lieu of an actual GNSS receiver; and - d. when GNSS simulators are used, the peak level of a simulated navigation signal (per simulated satellite) shall be no higher than -123 dBm for all tests, except the Position Acquisition Time and Position Accuracy test, for which the peak level of a signal (per simulated satellite) shall be set to no higher than -130 dBm. - e. for RLS-enabled beacons, the correct activation of the RLS indicator shall be verified.
+- a) navigation tests shall be performed for one variant of each of the declared User-Location, Standard Location, National Location, ELT(DT) Location and RLS Location protocols; - b) simulators shall not be used to replicate signals from GNSS satellites, unless stated otherwise; - c) in the case of beacons that interface with external navigation devices, a simulated data stream provided in the format/protocol of the navigation interface may be used in lieu of an actual GNSS receiver; - d) when GNSS simulators are used, the peak level of a simulated navigation signal (per simulated satellite) shall be no higher than -123 dBm for all tests, except the Position Acquisition Time and Position Accuracy test, for which the peak level of a signal (per simulated satellite) shall be set to no higher than -130 dBm.
+For ELT(DT)s, the GNSS simulator shall also be able to simulate movement of the ELT(DT) at speeds of at least 1,000 km/h and with an altitude range from -100 m to 11,000 m; and - e) for RLS-enabled beacons, the correct activation of the RLS indicator shall be verified.